matutter/foremon/README.md

 still running when the change is detected, foremon will signal the current process with `SIGTERM` before restarting.

+The signal used may be set in by `term_signal` in the config file.

 # Manual restart

 Scripts may be manually restarted while foremon is running by typing `rs` and then `enter` in the terminal where foremon is running.

 foremon can also be shutdown gracefully by typing `exit` followed by `enter`.
+Just using `ctrl+c` will will also stop any scripts if running.

 # pyproject.toml